GEORGETOWN FUTURE SHAPERS CHALLENGE

 The Georgetown International Relations Association is proud to host the second annual Future Shapers Challenge virtually involving middle school and high school students.
 The Future Shapers Challenge is an annual two-round innovation competition that encourages young people across the world to help design an innovation that will positively impact relations between G20 countries.

-Allow students to discover unique approaches to diplomacy between the G20 countries
+Allow students to discover unique approaches to collaboration between the G20 countries.

 TIMELINE